threealgos/Quantum_Dragon_Algorithm/Readme.md

 135-bit Calculation: 405 Qubits required.
 Verdict: Impossible on IBM Marrakech
 2. The "Dragon Algo" (My Contribution)
-This is the novel architecture built based on your requirements.
+This is the novel architecture built based on Requirements.
 It is an Engineering Optimization specifically designed for Range-Bound Puzzles (like the Satoshi/Bitcoin Challenge).

 The Architecture
 Core Innovation: Targeted Geometric Reduction.